Visit our latest live Events and Webinars with experts and get all your questions answered

 How can an Irish passport help?

-Unlike the UK, Ireland is still part of the EU, which means Irish residents have the right to live, work and travel freely across all 27 member states.
+Unlike the UK, Ireland is still part of the EU, which means Irish citizens have the right to live, work and travel freely across all 27 member states.

-Acquiring an EU passport can significantly simplify the process of buying and owning property in Europe, as there’s no need for complicated visas or residency permits.
+Acquiring an EU passport can significantly simplify the process of buying and owning property in Europe.

 The great news is you might be one of the lucky ones who already qualifies for one!